 My family loves fish.
 Well, I am not sure if that is exactly true.
-My family loves fish that does not taste like fish.
+My family loves fish that does not taste like fish, like this Lemon Baked Cod.
 If the fish has a fish flavor, the fish is not loved.
 However, if I can spice up and drown out the fishy flavor of the fish, then the fish is gobbled up.
 So, my family likes fish as long as it tastes nothing like fish.
 Make sense?

 Last week I saw a tip that said “To capture the flavor of your fresh caught fish, soak it in milk”.
 So, is this to actually keep the fresh fish flavor of the fish then?
 For those people who actually want their fish to taste like fish?
-I guess for those of you who live near the coast and have access to fish fresh from the sea, then fish tasting like fish is actually not a bad thing?
+I guess for those of you who live near the coast and have access to fish fresh from the sea, then fish tasting like fish is actually not a bad thing.
 Here in Kansas, we can get fresh from the pond catfish, but trust me… you don’t want it tasting fishy.
-Deep fry and season the hell out of that sucker so it tastes nothing like the pond it came from!
+Deep fry and season the hell out of that sucker, soak it in melted butter or add some lemon zest to it so it tastes nothing like the pond it came from!

 - If fish fillets are large, cut into serving pieces.